kylehiroyasu/nlp/README.md

 # nlp

 ## Introduction
-Reviews Content via Notebooks and Implementations as shown in Jurafsky NLP Book
+Reviews Content via Notebooks and Implementations as shown in Jurafsky NLP Book.
+This repo was created to help me review material and implement some of the concepts presented in the book.

 ## Datasets